 Simple English definitions for legal terms

-Read a random definition: government plan
+Read a random definition: original-issue discount

 The CAN-SPAM Act is a law made by the government to stop people from sending spam emails.
 Spam emails are emails that you didn't ask for and don't want.
 The law says that people can't lie or trick you in the email subject or content, and they have to give you a way to say you don't want any more emails from them.
 The law also says that states can't make their own laws about spam emails, but they can still make laws to stop people from being dishonest in emails.
 The courts will decide which state laws are okay and which ones aren't.